Arrangements

 Re-auditions usually consist of scales to establish if the vocal range has changed.
 Members will be asked to sing from something we are currently rehearsing or have recently performed.
 However, members who didn’t take part in the previous concert won’t be asked to sing a piece they haven’t rehearsed.

-The real purpose of the re-auditions is to check that the voice is still in good condition, and to help our Music Director to choose a semi-chorus if necessary.
+The real purpose of the re-auditions is to check that the voice is still in good condition, to see whether instructions re interpretation, pauses, breathing points etc have been taken on board, and to help our Music Director to choose a semi-chorus if necessary.
 Members will be told the outcome there and then, and given an explanation for the decision.

 If any vocal problems are becoming apparent, the Music Director will explain them as best he can, and probably reduce the time between re-auditions to one year.
-If the problems are serious enough, members may be asked not to sing in the next concert and/or go for a session with our Voice Coach so she can advise Darius on the best course of action, and whether a further audition is necessary.
+If the problems are more serious, members may be asked not to sing in the next concert and/or go for a session with our Voice Coach so she can advise the member and Darius on the best course of action, and whether a further audition will be necessary.

 For more detail about audition and re-auditions, please see the Chorus Rules